hellais/TAILS-OSX/README.md

 ## Create the EFI bootloader

-You should run the following command:
+You can either build the EFI bootloader containing grub yourself from a linux machine by running this command:

 ```
 grub2-mkimage -d /usr/lib/grub2-efi/x86_64-efi/ -o BOOTX64.efi \